Checkpoint Docs

 Progressive Adoption

 Most teams start with Detect to understand their AI agent traffic — the Pixel or Beacon takes minutes to deploy and carries no risk.
 Once you see what's hitting your site, switch to Enforce to block unwanted agents.
-The upgrade is a config change, not a new integration: flip your middleware or gateway from detect to enforce mode and define your policies in the dashboard.
+The upgrade is a config change, not a new integration: define your policies in the dashboard, then flip your middleware to enforce mode (or promote your gateway rules from log to a real verdict).

 When you're ready to go further, Govern lets you move from "block everything" to "authorize the right agents."
 Verified agents authenticate, agree to terms, and access only what you permit — turning adversarial traffic into a controlled channel.